 Peter the Great founded St. Petersburg in 1703 and was the imperial capital of Russia for two centuries, known for its famous iconic “Bronze Horseman” statue.
 The city is Russian port city because of the Neva River that flows through the city and out to the Baltic Sea; it remains Russia’s cultural center, including Mariinsky Theatre hosting opera and ballet, and the State Russian Museum showcasing Russian art, from Orthodox icon paintings to Kandinsky works situated there and made UNESCO World Heritage site by Hermitage.
 With a population Strength of over 5 million people living in the city, the city is the fourth largest city in Europe.

 - Population: 3,748,148

 The city of Berlin is the capital city of Germany which is an ancient city that dates back to the 13th century.
-The city is noticeable for Berlin wall Wall's graffitied remains, museums, architectural buildings, opera house, clubs, and theaters.
+The city is noticeable for Berlin wall Wall’s graffitied remains, museums, architectural buildings, opera houses, clubs, and theaters.
 There are two airports and fast rail connections, making Berlin very much at the center of the new Europe.
 The city nightlife is awesome, and this continues to provide vibrant entertainment as clubs don’t have to close at a specific time at weekends, so parties often continue all weekend.
 No wonder the majority of people look up to Berlin for the latest trends in lifestyle, music, and art.

 - #6.
 Madrid – Spain